Robert-Oles/hist3812-Photogrammetry-/paradata/paradata.md

 **Step Five**

-Create a new text file using a program such as Notepad++
+Create a new text file using a program such as Notepad++ https://notepad-plus-plus.org/download/v7.5.4.html

-Copy and paste: https://raw.githubusercontent.com/openMVG/CameraSensorSizeDatabase/master/sensor_database.csv into the new text file
+Copy and paste: https://raw.githubusercontent.com/openMVG/CameraSensorSizeDatabase/master/sensor_database.csv into the new text file (Valve, 2016)

 Add the phone model, manufacture and sensor width of the camera in this format: Manufacturer;Model;Width